-Figure 45.
-Duct cover
+Figure 44.
+Return duct cover

 Slide RETURN DUCT COVER (insulation side up) into supply opening until inward edge of duct cover engages with the 2 retaining clips on the duct flange.
 Secure outward edge of the duct cover with two screws.